danielatrivella/np3_ligand/README.md

 - **np3_DL_segmentation**: the repository with the training pipeline for semantic segmentation tasks used to validate LigPCDS and obtain the DL models.
 - **np3_blob_label**: repository of the NP³ Blob Label application

-The NP³ is a project from the Drug Discovery Platform ([DDP](https://lnbio.cnpem.br/innovation-core/technological-platforms/drug-discovery/)) of the Brazilian Biosciences National Laboratory (LNBio) from the Brazilian Center for Research in Energy and Materials (CNPEM) to empower natural products research with automations for biochemistry data processing and analysis.
+The NP³ is a project from the Drug Discovery Division ([DDD](https://lnbio.cnpem.br/en/divisoes-cientificas/nucleos-avancados-saude/descoberta-de-farmacos/)) of the Brazilian Biosciences National Laboratory (LNBio) from the Brazilian Center for Research in Energy and Materials (CNPEM) to empower natural products research with automation for biochemistry data processing and analysis.

 -------------------------------------------------------------
 -------------------------------------------------------------